Internet Dangers

 • Responding to email ads confirms that you have a working account, which often results in more junk email.

-• There are software programs that prohibit certain materials from being accessed from your computer.
+• Some software programs prohibit certain materials from being accessed from your computer.

 • Internet safety stresses the following theme: Keep your personal information private.